neworld/vd2svg/README.md

 npm install vd2svg -g
 ```

-Another way is to clone this repo and install localy:
+Another way is to clone this repo and install locally:

 ```bash
 ./gradlew jdeployInstall